Hard work but lots of fun!

 Teams are housed on one or more floors.
 It's possible that other campers will be on their

 floors.
 Meeting new friends is an important part of being a USGTC camper.

 What Olympians and World Champions will be at camp?

-We will have at least two former Olympians at each Session.
-Our
+We will have at least three former Olympians at each Session.
+Our Olympic

-Olympic and world championship coaches and gymnast names will be posted on
+and world championship coaches and gymnast’s names will be posted on Twitter and our

 Who are your instructors?